Fleeing/eluding an officer is a felony in Wisconsin. For help from a criminal defense attorney, contact Van Severen Law Office at (414) 270-0202.

 What penalties do I face for fleeing/eluding in Wisconsin?

-Fleeing and eluding is a Class I felony in Wisconsin.
-That means that upon conviction the defendant faces up to 3.5 years prison.
-That 3.5 year penalty breaks down into 1.5 years initial confinement (actual time in prison) and 2 years extended supervision.
+Fleeing and eluding is a Class H felony in Wisconsin.
+That means that upon conviction the defendant faces up to 6 years prison.
+That 6 year penalty breaks down into 3 years initial confinement (actual time in prison) and 3 years extended supervision (similar to probation or parole).

-As previously mentioned, urban counties, such as Milwaukee County, take a much harder stance on this charge than others.
+As previously mentioned, urban counties, such as Milwaukee County, take a much harder stance on charges like this one.
 Frequently prosecutors will recommend prison as a part of the plea deal.
 They’ll also try to increase the penalties by adding other counts, typically including charges like recklessly endangering safety.

 Every criminal defense attorney at Van Severen Law Office has trial experience.
-All of us are prepared to defend you all the way through trial.
-And for fleeing or eluding cases, it’s important that your defense attorney aggressively fight your charge.
+All of us are prepared to defend our clients all the way through this important, high-stakes battle.
+And for fleeing or eluding cases, sometimes it’s a good idea to prepare for this possibility.
 These cases don’t always involve a physical arrest of the defendant.
 Sometimes, in the case where the defendant escapes police arrest, the case revolves around a police identification.
 If that police identification is questionable, that could lead to dismissal of the case as early as the preliminary hearing.
-If not, it could lead to a good trial argument.
+If not, it could lead to a good trial argument and hopefully a jury finding of reasonable doubt regarding your guilt.

 Finally, contact a top Wisconsin criminal defense attorney for help.

 Our criminal defense attorneys have helped thousands of individuals in situations similar to yours.
-Although we recognize that you might feel embarrassed, ashamed, or angry about your situation, you need the help of a professional.
+Although we recognize that you might feel embarrassed, ashamed, or angry about your situation, we think that adding a professional to your team is usually a good idea.
 At Van Severen Law Office you’ll meet several of those professionals who can help you navigate the road forward.
 Clients, peers, and independent evaluators consistently recognize our attorneys as among the best in Wisconsin.

 Finally, know that you can reach our criminal defense attorneys 24/7.
-We certainly recognize that things happens on the weekends and after 5pm, and that’s why we make sure our phones are answered 24/7.
+We certainly recognize that things happens on the weekends and after 5pm, and that’s why we make sure you’ll reach a human.
 Let’s start fighting your case – call us at (414) 270-0202.